 The impact of a stroke depends on which part of the brain is affected and how quickly you receive medical treatment.
 In any case, early detection is crucial.
 Recognizing the signs and acting quickly can prevent long-term damage or even death.

-In the weeks leading up to a stroke, the body often sends out signals that can be mistaken for other, less serious health problems.
+Why early warning signs are important In the weeks leading up to a stroke, the body often sends out signals that can be mistaken for other, less serious health problems.
 These warning signs, if recognized and treated, can help prevent a stroke altogether.
 Many of these symptoms are related to underlying problems with circulation, heart function, or brain health.

 Medical studies show that about 80% of strokes can be prevented with lifestyle changes, medication, or early medical intervention.
 Therefore, understanding the body’s early warning signs can significantly reduce the risk of stroke or lessen its severity.

-While not everyone will experience noticeable symptoms leading up to a stroke, many people report certain key indicators that can appear days or even weeks before.
+Common warning signs a month before a stroke While not everyone will experience noticeable symptoms leading up to a stroke, many people report certain key indicators that can appear days or even weeks before.
 Here are some of the most common warning signs that can indicate an impending stroke.

-Unexplained or unusual headaches, especially those that are more severe than a regular headache or migraine, can be an early sign of stroke.
+Frequent headaches or migraines Unexplained or unusual headaches, especially those that are more severe than a regular headache or migraine, can be an early sign of stroke.
 These headaches are often caused by changes in blood flow to the brain, especially if there is a partial blockage in a blood vessel.

 While migraines can be a condition on their own, a new or unusual headache should never be ignored—especially when combined with other symptoms.

-Blood flow problems in the brain can put increased pressure or stress on certain areas, which can cause discomfort or severe pain.
+Why it happens: Blood flow problems in the brain can put increased pressure or stress on certain areas, which can cause discomfort or severe pain.